 As an aside, several of the grants I helped secure were multiple year pledges; as the global financial crisis began the very next year, those payments helped this nonprofit weather the storm more easily than most!
 I enjoyed my collaboration with long-time Chinati administrator and bookkeeper Barbara Blake, whose assistance with grant research and writing was truly invaluable.

 I returned to Marfa to work with Chinati in 2007 after many years of volunteer work.
-Having met the late founder Donald Judd in 1993, when I was asked to help him explore a conservation easement on his property in the Chinati Mountains, I was pleased to see how far the Foundation had come, and happy to contribute to its continued success (my meeting with Judd is described on Tumblr.)
+Having met the late founder Donald Judd in 1993, when I was asked to help him explore a conservation easement on his property in the Chinati Mountains, I was pleased to see how far the Foundation had come, and happy to contribute to its continued success.

 In the case of each of the above nonprofit organizations, I donated a great deal of my business expenses (I did not charge them), and in the case of Chinati, I matched my own grant proposal to The Meadows Foundation substantially.
 That grant was aimed at supporting that nonprofit’s professional fundraising activities.

 To read more about my experiences on this project, follow the link to:

 Quick links for my biographical pages: